-- Understand the team/unit objectives and align operational activities according. - Act as an effective role model and promote a culture and supporting practices that reflect the organisational values through demonstrated behaviours and interactions with stakeholders. - Maintain responsibility for personal/professional development by participating in evidence- based education and performance appraisals to continuously improve the level of service provided to consumers. - Take reasonable care that actions do not adversely affect the health and safety of others, comply with reasonable instructions, policies/procedures relating to health and safety in the workplace; notify hazards/risks or incidents. - Maintain up to date knowledge, skills and practice within the risk management, safety, quality frameworks applicable to NSLHD, to ensure health and safety of staff/patients/visitors. - Promotes and role models a culture of safety and wellbeing for staff and consumers.
+- Role model and promote a culture and practices that reflect the organisational values and promote safety and wellbeing for staff and consumers, through demonstrated behaviours and interactions with stakeholders. - Maintain responsibility for personal/professional development including in risk, safety and quality and participate in evidence- based education and performance appraisals to continuously improve the level of service provided to consumers. - Take reasonable care that actions do not adversely affect the health and safety of others, comply with reasonable instructions, policies/procedures relating to health and safety in the workplace.